 Bronx home prices are not only among the most expensive in New York, but Bronx real estate also consistently ranks among the most expensive in America.

 Bronx is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The percentage of adults in Bronx who are college-educated is close to the national average for all communities of 21.84%: 20.94% of the adults in Bronx have a bachelor's degree or advanced degree.
+The education level of Bronx citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.94% of adults 25 and older in Bronx have a college degree.

 The per capita income in Bronx in 2018 was $23,862, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $95,448 for a family of four.
 However, Bronx contains both very wealthy and poor people as well.